socmov/uxdxconf/_posts/2018-08-29-uxdx-community-2018-execution-dx.md

 The tools and techniques to automate code migrations across the non-production environments can help with deployments but since your customers are using your production product so you can’t just build a new environment and tear down the old one like you can with your other environments.
 You can do something similar to that though.
 With Blue/Green or Canary releases you build a new production stack which includes your new feature and then you start migrating traffic in stages across to the new stack.
 This piecemeal migration enables teams to verify everything is working while impacting only a small percentage of customers.
 If problems arise all of the traffic reverts to the old instance and the issues are investigated.
 Once all of the traffic is migrated to the new environment you can retire the old stack.
 As teams start to release more frequently even this gradual migration process becomes automated.
 The only need for human intervention is when one of the health metrics being monitored drops and the code needs to be investigated.

-> Deployments used to be big events but as teams automate more and release more frequently they become routine and boring! - Tweet this
+> "Deployments used to be big events but as teams automate more and release more frequently they become routine and boring!" - <a href="https://ctt.ac/4UOaF" target="_blank">Tweet This</a>

 # Monitor
 ![uxdx-model-monitor.png]({{site.baseurl}}/images/uxdx-model-monitor.png)

 The final step in the UXDX cycle is where the real learning comes in.
 Having specified your assumptions and experiments up front you can track customer behaviours and prove or disprove your hypothesis .
 Not every idea will work but the key thing is that you will have uncovered this before investing many more months building more complex iterations of a feature.

-> Build-Measure-Learn - the simple process that leads to amazing products. - Tweet this
+> Build-Measure-Learn - the simple process that leads to amazing products. - <a href="https://ctt.ac/gCP7_" target="_blank">Tweet This</a>

 # From Delivery to Use
 You've built an amazing product.
 But where are the customers.
 The final section of the UXDX community series will touch on the talks that people gave around raising awareness for their products, but also how to keep people engaged and promote feature discovery once they are engaged.